splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 2. On the left navigation pane, select :guilabel:`Endpoints`.

-3. Select :guilabel:`Create Endpoint`, and then :guilabel:`Other endpoint` services.
+3. Select :guilabel:`Create Endpoint`, and then select endpoint services that use NLBs and GWLBs.

 4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
 Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.